plkemp/syslib_2023/README.md

 [Installing the Google Cloud CLI]( https://cloud.google.com/sdk/docs/install-sdk)

-For this course we created VMs running Ubuntu 20.4
+For this course we created VMs running Ubuntu 20.4.

+Our preferred method for connectng to the VM was SSH via the Google Cloud SDK shell.
+The command is formatted like this:

+gcloud compute ssh --zone "zone-info" "name-info" --project "project-id"

 ## To keep the Ubuntu OS updated use these commands ---